jannickj/blog/1-frp/1-frp.md

     every(now, (long) Math.round(1000.0 / hs))
 }
 ```
 *For instance.
-CS:GO is updated at a tick rate of 120 ticks per second*
+Competative CS:GO is updated at a tick rate of 120 ticks per second*

 With this **Event generator** we just map our generated events to the kind of event we want.
 ```csharp